abhijeet4022/TechLearningHub/Kubernetes/Installation/master_node_installation.md

 # Now set up the component using kubeadm utility.
 `rm -rf /etc/containerd/config.toml`
-`systemctl restart containerd`
 * If we did not delete this file, kubeadm will look for cri-o not containerd.
-`kubeadm init --apiserver-advertise-address=192.168.22.1 --pod-network-cidr=10.0.0.0/8`
-`cp -i /etc/kubernetes/admin.conf $HOME/.kube/config`

-# To check the Component status and health.
-`kubectl get pod -A`
-`kubectl get componentstatus`

-# Container configuration
+# Container configuration for containerd.
 `cat <<EOF | sudo tee /etc/containerd/config.toml
 version = 2
 [plugins]